 - Second day of teej

 - Rishi Panchami

 Nepal is a culturally rich country and celebrates lots of festivals with joy and in a vibrant way.
-As Nepal is a multi-ethnic country, each festival is celebrated uniquely and joyously.
+As Nepal is a multi-ethnic country, each festival is celebrating uniquely and joyously.
 Nepal is a land of festival and offers different festivals with its unique features.
-Among them, Teej is one of the famous Hindu festival celebrated by Nepalese women.
+Among them, Teej festival is one of the famous Hindu festivals celebrates by Nepalese women.

 Teej festival occurs around the month of in Nepali Bhadra (August to early September in solar calendar).
 This festival is also known as Haritalika Teej and lasts for three days.
 During this festival, Hindu women are decorated in red saree, tika, bangles, women sing and dance in traditional folk songs.
 All women in Nepal celebrate Teej.
 This festival is also known as fasting.
 During the festival, married women fast praying the longer of her husband and for a happy relationship in a family, whereas unmarried girls fast wishing for a decent and kind husband like” Lord shiva” in the Future.
 This festival is also known as the festival to celebrate happiness among their close ones.
 Married women are specially invited to their maternal house by their brothers.

 Best festival of Women in Nepal is Teej

 Nepali women celebrate this festival without eating anything, not a drop of water throughout the whole day.